 According to Microsoft’s terms, to migrate data from Slack to Teams, users must log in to their Office 365 accounts at least once.
 So, before you begin the migration, double-check that everyone on your team has a Microsoft account and has been provisioned.

-CloudFuze migrates Slack direct messages, see how you can move direct messages from Slack to Teams without deleting them from Slack.
+CloudFuze migrates Slack direct messages; see how you can move direct messages from Slack to Teams without deleting them from Slack.

 5. Evaluate and Identify the Right Migration Tool

 One of the essential steps in cloud migration is finding the right tool that meets your migration requirements.
-Most third-party tools support Slack to Teams migration, whereas only one or two services support direct messages migration.
+Most third-party tools support Slack to Teams migration, whereas only one or two services support direct message migration.
 The third-party tool you use to migrate the data from Slack to Teams impacts the migration timelines.
 So, it’s crucial to choose a reliable and customizable tool.